juhahinkula/juhahinkula.github.io/_posts/2018-09-21-react-tutorial.markdown

   }
 {% endhighlight %}

-The user interface is still empty because we haven't add anything to render() method yet.
+The user interface is still empty because we haven't add anything to the render() method yet.
+Let's add Material-UI table that will list cars in our user interface.
+First, add following component imports to your App.js file.

+{% highlight javascript %}
+import Table from '@material-ui/core/Table';
+import TableBody from '@material-ui/core/TableBody';
+import TableCell from '@material-ui/core/TableCell';
+import TableHead from '@material-ui/core/TableHead';
+import TableRow from '@material-ui/core/TableRow';
+{% endhighlight %}

+Then we have to generate TableRow components from our cars using map() function.